woof84/research-tips-testing/_workshops/2019-01-01-getting-started-with-research-at-ucla.markdown

 contributors:
     - "UCLA Undergraduate Research Center: Humanities, Arts, and Social Sciences"
     - "UCLA Undergraduate Research Center: Sciences"
-description: "Looking to get involved with research at UCLA?
+description: "ALooking to get involved with research at UCLA?
 In this workshop, you'll meet five UCLA Undergraduate students as they explain their unique research journeys.
 Anyone can do research, and this workshop connects you with resources and opportunities to help you get started today!"
 thumbnail: /assets/workshops/thumbnails/citation-integration-tn.png
 category: Cornerstone Research Workshops
 tags: